There's no need to feel uncomfotable asking about the financial side of fostering.

 Compared to alternative employment with a similar salary, foster carers keep more of their fostering income:

-There is more information on tax arrangements on Help and Support for Foster Parents.
+There is more information on tax arrangements on GOV.UK

 Claiming benefits

 If you claim benefits, you don't automatically lose those benefits if you start to foster.
-The exception to this is job seekers allowance, as a foster carer who is looking after a child in placement will not usually be available for work.
-You can find more advice on Becoming a Foster Parent.
+The exception to this is job seekers allowance, as a foster carer who is looking after a child will not usually be available for work.
+You can find more advice on becoming a foster parent on GOV.UK or by speaking to our hub team.

 You can visit the Fosterline website, or ring their Freephone number 0800 040 7675, from 9am to 5pm, Monday to Friday.